Apple and Cranberry Upside-Down Cake

 Turn the fruits of fall into a warm and inviting dessert.

 This recipe from Fore Street restaurant in Portland, Maine bakes perfectly in a cast-iron skillet.
 If fresh or frozen cranberries aren’t available, soak dried berries until reconstituted.
 For more sweet treats, check out all of our upside-down cakes.

-- 1 cup fresh cranberries, rinsed and picked over
+- 1 cup fresh or frozen cranberries, rinsed and picked over

 - 1 cup cake flour